Núria Perpinyà: Novels

 In the third novel by Perpinyà, Mistana (National Critics Prize 2005), the realism was abandoned and the author opted for a fantastic style.
 The book narrated a story about a meteorologist with mental disorders who fell into misfortune when he arrived at a phantasmal town called Mistana with an everlasting fog, inhabited by eccentric characters.
 An extreme climatology that evoked her home town, Lleida.
 The novel was “a tragedy about madness written in crescendo rhythm of delirious verses in prose” that has been labelled as “vertiginous and breathtaking” and as a “hypnotic and radical novel”.
 As Maria Dasca said, Mistana was “an unbridled fiction, tragic and comic at the same time” with a philosophical fog where “the things lose appearances and a man does not know who he is anymore”.

 In 2013 To the Vertigo appeared, a novel about love between mountaineers.
 The protagonists were obsessive idealists isolated from the society.
 The plot revolved around loves of a solitary mountain climber, Irena Besikova.
 The novel suggested two important discussions: the one of passion and Feminism.
 The epistolary style developed until it became an adventure novel that, in the last chapters, adopted an unexpected metaliterary dimension.
 To the Vertigo was critically acclaimed.

 In 2018, Perpinyà publishes the experimental novel And, suddenly, Paradise on Internet Addiction Disorder.
 The action takes place in a psychiatric clinic.
 The work raises a debate about the advantages and disadvantages of the network, as well as discussing other behavioral disorders such as anorexia nervosa.

 In 2022, the author enters the Science Fiction world, with a novel about Climate Change, named Diatom.
 The novel can be classified within the Cli-Fi genre.
 It is an absurdity plot about the sea that warns about the dangers of Populism and Demagogy.

+In 2025 she published the fantasy novel The Invisible Body of the travels of an ATP enzym inside a human body.
+Its microscopic adventures are full of scientific humor and recall episodes from Homer's Odyssey and James Joyce’s Ulysses.

+Poetry

+In 2023 her first book of poetry Changing Skies appeared.
+It is a love story through poems in which a couple in crisis dialogue.
+The variations in love run parallel to atmospheric changes.
+The work premiered at the Sala Beckett in Barcelona on 10 May 2023.